Run manual and Gherkin tests

 By default, the run name is the test name.
 Provide a different name if necessary.

-The product release version to which to associate the test run results and the application environment on which you run the test.
+The product release version to which the test run will be associated.

 By default, ALM Octane uses the last selected environments.